hbctraining/Pseudobulk-for-scRNAseq/lessons/01_setup_intro_dataset.md

     <img src="../img/sample_info_marker_genes.png" width="600">
 </p>

 The mapping of cluster to celltypes is being represented here as an **alluvial plot**.
+This visualization provides a quick way to see which clusters have been annotated as which celltype.

 ```r
 # Order clusters numerically